Esso: Esso Blue

 Esso Blue was the brand name of Esso's paraffin oil (kerosene) for domestic heaters in countries such as the United Kingdom.
 Their television advertising song from the 1950s, through to the 1970s, was the famous "Bom, Bom, Bom, Bom, Esso Blue!"

 One campaign used the well-known song tune of "Smoke Gets in Your Eyes" reworded as: "They asked me how I knew, it was Esso Blue, I of course replied, with lower grades one buys, smoke gets in your eyes.
 The non-smoking paraffin".

 The track was released as a flexi disk which was given away free in hardware stores.

 Cleveland

 In the 1930s, Esso acquired Cleveland, an independent company based in North East England.
 Its founder and principal shareholder, Norman Davis, had spent some of World War I with his brother Manuel in Cleveland, Ohio.
 Cleveland's products included a benzole blend and an alcohol blend called "Discol".
 The Esso and Cleveland names continued in use until 1973, when the Cleveland filling stations were re-branded as Esso.

 Northern Ireland

 Esso traded in Northern Ireland up until the early 2000s.
-Their forecourts were re-branded as Maxol and some remained private.
+Their forecourts were re-branded as Maxol and Texaco and some remained private.